pinecoders/pinecoders.github.io/faq_and_code/README.md

 # FAQ & Code

 This is a compendium of frequently asked questions on Pine.
 Answers often give code examples or link to the best sources on the subject.
+Do not make the mistake of assuming this is strictly beginner's material; some of the questions and answers explore advanced techniques.

 ### Table of Contents